Friday, 29 September 2023

 SAD ANTI-WAR SATIRE:

-ORIGINAL SONG: "Desperado", The Eagles, 1973.
-"Desperado" is also the name of the second studio album recorded by the band.
+MUSICAL UNDERPINNINGS "Desperado", The Eagles, 1973.
+"Desperado", in addition to being the name of a sound-track, is also the title of the second studio album recorded by the band.

 SONGLINK: The same tune was used as the vehicle for a parody song posted in 2014 entitled "Macadamias".